Final-Evo-DayZ/1.09-Lets-Loot-DayZ-XML-updated-11-3-2020/README.md

 CHANGELOG:

+Added backpacks to 80% of zombies, backpack varies by location.
+DONE.

 Large Zombie Hordes at NWAF.
 DONE.

 More building tools spawn in.
 Vehicles spawn in with base building tools in boot, inc wachtower kit, fence kit & nails.
 DONE.